 - Sodium Ascorbate (vitamin C).

 - Carrageenan.
-A preservative which comes from red seaweed.
+A preservative that comes from red seaweed.

 - Cholecalciferol (vitamin D3)